Floral/Study/The Linux Command Line/The Linux Command Line.md

 Execute this command and you will see a file named "ls.txt" is created in your current folder and it stores the result of `ls /usr/bin`.

 At the same time, the result will also be piped to `grep zip` command, then print some lines in your terminal.

+## 7- Seeing the World as the Shell Sees it